 How to get started with DirecTV NOW

 If you’re interested in giving the service a try, you’ll simply need to hop over to DirecTVNOW.com to get started.
-The company is currently offering a 7-day free trial if you want to get your feet wet before spending any actual money.

 After signing up, you simply download the appropriate app (Depending on the device you’re using, this may be available in the Google Play Store, the Apple App Store, or your device’s equivalent), sign in, and start watching.